Militarism: Philippines

-During the Filipino-American War, the General Antonio Luna as a high-ranking general, he ordered a conscription to all citizens, a mandatory form of national service (at any war) for the increase the density and the manpower of the Philippine Army.
+During the Philippine-American War, Antonio Luna ordered conscription to all citizens, a mandatory form of national service (at any war) for the increase of manpower of the Philippine Army.
+These reforms reflected the militarism of the nascent Philippine Republic, a nation under constant war.
+The republic viewed military strength as essentially for the survival of the nation.

-During the World War II, the Philippines was one of the participants, as a member of Allied forces, the Philippines with the U.S. forces fought the Imperial Japanese Army (1942–1945), one of the notable battles is the victorious Battle of Manila, which also called "The Liberation".
+During World War II, the Philippines was one of the participants, as a member of Allied forces, the Philippines with the U.S. forces fought the Imperial Japanese Army (1942–1945), one of the more notable battles is the Battle of Manila.

-During the 1970s the President Ferdinand Marcos declared P.D.1081 or martial law, which also made the Philippines a garrison state.
-By the Philippine Constabulary (PC) and Integrated National Police (INP), the high school or secondary and college education have a compulsory curriculum concerning the military, and nationalism which is the "Citizens Military Training" (CMT) and "Reserve Officers Training Corps" (ROTC).
+Former president Ferdinand Marcos issued Proclamation Order No. 1081 (Martial law), effectively turning the Philippines into a garrison state under the Philippine Constabulary (PC) and Integrated National Police (INP) During this period, secondary and college education included mandatory military and nationalism training through programs such as Citizens Military Training (CMT) and the Reserve Officers’ Training Corps (ROTC).
+After the 1986 constitutional change, these programs became non-compulsory, though remain a part of the basic education curriculum.

-But in 1986, when the constitution changed, this form of national service training program became non-compulsory but still part of the basic education.